paschal533/Kuverse-NFT-Marketplace/README.md

 # 🔐 Add the required environment variables.

-You can find all the required environment variables for the frontend in the `.env.local.Example` file
+//You can find all the required environment variables for the frontend in the `.env.local.Example` file

 ```
 NEXT_PUBLIC_INFURA_IPFS_PROJECT_SECRET = // Infura IPFS Project secret